raissaazaria/Network-Security/README.md

 ### 3. Prepare Password File

-In Alice's directory, create a `password.txt` file in this format:
+In Alice's directory, create a `password.txt` file in this format

 ### 4. Run the Host (Alice)

-Open a terminal, navigate to Alice's directory, and run:
+Open a terminal, navigate to Alice's directory, and run

 ### 5. Run the Client (Bob)

-Open another terminal, navigate to Bob's directory, and run:
+Open another terminal, navigate to Bob's directory, and run

 Enter the username and password when prompted.